Editor’s note: This is the third in a continuing series featuring Top 10 of the Decade lists from local experts.

 10 Best Stage Dramas

 Eight of my picks in this category were staged by community theaters or non-Equity companies, most utilizing local talent.
-The professional companies stage fine productions of meaningful dramas, but that’s what you
+The professional companies stage fine productions of meaningful dramas, but that’s what you expect them to do.
+When you see your next-door neighbor get up on the stage and move you to tears, that’s special.

 A Body of Water, 2007, Oldcastle Theatre Company